farhanali3193/faceCaptureAPI/README.md

-API service for faceCaputure application.
-Uses an express server and postgres
+API service for faceCapture application.
+Uses an express server and postgres db.